davidmatthew-ie/weather-map-widget/readme.txt

 The shortcode takes seven attributes.
 You can simply use `[weather-map]` and it will work, but you will most likely want to customise the remaining attributes yourself.
 An example of a fully filled-out shortcode would be `[weather-map width="100%" height="350px" lat="53.199" lon="-7.603" zoom="4" layer="temp" scale="C"]`.

 The attributes can be set as follows:
-* `width` accepts any valid CSS property for width.
+* The `width` attribute accepts any valid CSS property for width.
-* `height` accepts any valid CSS property for height.
+* The `height` attribute accepts any valid CSS property for height.
-* `lat` must contain a string of digits to three decimal places, in the range of -90 to +90 (e.g. "53.199").
+* The `lat` attribute must contain a string of digits to three decimal places, in the range of -90 to +90 (e.g. "53.199").
-* `lon` must also contain a string of digits to three decimal places, in the range of -180 to +180 (e.g. "-120.894").
+* The `lon` attribute must also contain a string of digits to three decimal places, in the range of -180 to +180 (e.g. "-120.894").
-* `zoom` must contain a number between 3 and 11 (inclusive).
+* The `zoom` attribute must contain a number between 3 and 11 (inclusive).
-* `layer` accepts the following values: clouds, radar, rain, temp and wind.
+* The `layer` attribute accepts the following values: clouds, radar, rain, temp and wind.
-* `scale` accepts either "C" or "F", defining Celsius and Fahrenheit respectively.
+* The `scale` attribute accepts either "C" or "F", defining Celsius and Fahrenheit respectively.

 Note that in the case of an invalid value, a default value will be used instead.